haxsaw/actuator-docs/source/manual/advanced/wisdom-for-models.rst

 consists of:

 -  The model the component is part of, which can be found in **ctxt.model**
--  The name of the component being processed, which can be found in **ctxt.name**
+-  The name of the component being processed, which can be found in **ctxt.name** (**NOTE**: this is not the value of the ``name`` argument to the component, but rather the name of the attribute in the model that holds the ref to the component)
 -  The component being processed, which can be found in **ctxt.comp**
 -  A gateway to the other models in the model set called the nexus, which can be found in **ctxt.nexus**